Lenzie

-Lenzie (/ˈlɛnzi/) is a small affluent town by the Glasgow Railway in the East Dunbartonshire council area and the historic county of Dunbartonshire in Scotland.
+Lenzie (/ˈlɛnzi/) is a small town, by the Glasgow Railway in the East Dunbartonshire council area and the historic county of Dunbartonshire in Scotland.
 It is about 6 mi north-east of Glasgow city centre and 1 mi south of Kirkintilloch.
 At the 2011 census, it had a population of 8,873.
 The ancient barony of Lenzie was held by William de Comyn, Baron of Lenzie and Lord of Cumbernauld in the 12th century.

 Toponymy

 Lenzie is now generally pronounced with a /z/, but used to be pronounced /lɛnjɪ/.
 This is because the original Scots spelling, Lenȝie, contained the letter yogh, which was later confused with the tailed z.

 The name probably derives from the Gaelic Lèanaidh (/gd/), a locative form of lèana, meaning a "wet meadow".
 The whole parish was split into Easter Lenzie which now contains for example Lenziemill, and Wester Lenzie which came to be dominated by Kirkintilloch.